-The changes in Cuba policy implemented by the Obama admiration over the past two years have not made any demands for change from the Cuban Government and thereby betray the spirit of the President’s first inaugural.
-There is no evidence that the unilateral concessions made by the US government have resulted in any reciprocal response from the Cuban Government.
+The Cuba policy implemented by the Obama administration did not made any demands for change from the Cuban Government and thereby betrayed the spirit of the President’s first inaugural.
+It is clear that the unilateral concessions made by the US government did not result in any reciprocal response from the Cuban Government.
 Indeed, the newly promulgated Cuban constitution reiterates and entrenches the central role of the state and the communist party in its absolute control over both economic and social spheres.
 The limited and still nascent private sector is facing increasing constraints; private property rights are highly limited and subject to capricious state actions.
-Politically motivated arrests have increased and certain small business markets have been closed.
+Politically motivated arrests have increased, and certain small business markets have been closed.
 The Cuban Government has chosen to avoid even false, cosmetic actions such as inviting nonparty members of their choice to join the National Assembly.

 Moreover, Havana unwillingness to moderate repression at home is of a kind with its continued pursuit of toxic alliances abroad, including those with North Korea, Syria, Iran, and Russia.
 Cuban ships carry weapons to North Korea and Russian spy vessels once again dock in Havana’s Harbor.
 In Venezuela, Cuban military and security forces guard the dictatorship and facilitate the oppression of its people.
 Moreover, in 2017 American diplomats serving in Cuba were attacked and injured.

 Without pressure for change the Castro Government will cling to power.
 The Center calls on the US government and other democratic governments across the world to condition the development of their relationships with Cuba on a democratic opening by the regime.
 The recent changes in US policy are directionally correct, but a broader, international approach is needed if change is to come to Cuba.